cameraui/docs/notifications/index.md

 ## What each camera alerts you about

-Each camera has its own notification settings, so you only get pinged for what matters there:
+Each camera has its own notification settings, so you only get pinged for what matters there:[^nvr]

 - **Objects.** Which to notify on (people and vehicles by default).
 - **Known faces only.** For people, only alert on a recognised [face](/detection/faces).